Information for Accepted Freshmen and Transfer Students

 - Review the Guide for First Time Students

 Accepted Student Days are a chance for students to gain a closer look at KU and learn about a day in the life of a student.
 At this time, all of our Accepted Student Days have passed.
-You may register for a campus tour for one of our remaining dates during the spring semestser.
+You may register for one of our campus tours.
 Please contact the Office of Admissions with questions at 610-683-4060.

 After paying the ARD, a KU email account will be created for you.
 You will receive a letter that includes information about your email account including the password shortly after the ARD has been processed.
 It is important to regularly check your KU email account.
 Many communications will be sent directly to this account and not your personal email address after the deposit has been submitted.

 Students enrolling in fall 2016 should apply for financial aid as soon as possible after January 1, 2016.
 KU's preferred deadline to file the FAFSA is March 1.
+Students entering KU in Fall 2017 can file the FAFSA with 2015 tax information beginning October 1, 2016.
 You do not have to be accepted to KU to file the FAFSA.
 Visit www.fafsa.gov to file online.
 Our school code is 003322.